*rolls out of bed*

 …but i’m really not feeling it.

-I think the severe lack of proper rest has finally caught up with me.
+I think the severe lack of rest has finally caught up with me.
+For real this time.

 Today was kinda a filler day anyway.
-I’ll be back another time.
+I’ll be back someday.

 Thank you for your service.